Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 Slam Dunks and Sundaes: Making Sure Your Kid Is on the Right Side of the Court and the Ice Cream Parlor

 The aim?
-Make basketball appropriate, skill-building, and, most importantly, fun.
+Make basketball engaging, skill-building, and, most importantly, fun.
 Because if your child leaves the court happy and heads straight to the ice cream parlor without throwing a tantrum over a missed shot, that’s a win in itself!

 1. Dribbling Without the Double Dribble Drama

-Dribbling is one of the first things kids should learn in basketball, but let’s be real—it’s also one of the hardest for them to virtuoso.
+Dribbling is one of the first things kids should learn in basketball, but let’s be real—it’s also one of the hardest for them to master.
 Some will slap the ball like it insulted their pet, others will run without actually bouncing it, and a few will just chase the ball across the court like a lost puppy.

 How to Teach Dribbling the Fun Way: